Using Docker in Cloud Foundry

 diego_docker feature flag governs whether a Cloud Foundry deployment supports Docker containers.

 cf disable-feature-flag diego_docker

-To support Docker, CF needs the ability to access Docker registries using either a Certificate Authority or an IP address allow list.
-For information about configuring this access, see Installing Certificates on VMs in the BOSH documentation.
+To support Docker, Cloud Foundry needs the ability to access Docker registries using either a Certificate Authority or an IP address allow list.
+For information about configuring this access, see Installing Certificates on VMs.

 A Docker image consists of a collection of layers.
 Each layer consists of one or both of the following:

 Raw bits to download and mount.
 These bits form the file system.

 Metadata that describes commands, users, and environment for the layer.
 This metadata includes the